SoftAnkit005/evershop_new/packages/resend/README.md

-# Resend extension for EverShop
+# Resend extension for Dr.Bwc

-A Resend extension for EverShop.
+A Resend extension for Dr.Bwc.
 This extension is used to send email to customers.

-> **Note**: This extension requires EverShop version 1.0.0 or higher.
+> **Note**: This extension requires Dr.Bwc version 1.0.0 or higher.

 ## Installation